bingwt504/ai_images_gallery_generator/README.md

 - See also the `example_image_gallery.zip` for a full functioning example.

 - The folder structure aligns perfectly with images downloaded using the **Bing Image Creator Collection Downloader Pro** (see https://github.com/bingwt504/bing-collection-downloader-pro).
-This means you can directly unzip the collections downloaded with the Downloader into the `images/` folder and generate a single HTML gallery from **multiple collections**.
+This means you can directly unzip the collections downloaded with the Downloader in subfolders into the `images/` folder and generate a single HTML gallery from **multiple collections**.
 Using both tools together provides a complete workflow:
   1. Download images and prompts with the Downloader.
   2. Organize and visualize them with the Gallery Generator.